Grief Counselling in Singapore

 Trauma occurs when you go through something stressful, frightening, or distressing.
 Trauma can be either emotional, psychological, or physical (eg physical abuse or violence).

-Traumatic grief, on the other hand, occurs when you suddenly and violently lose a loved one.
-For example, losing someone in an accident or due to a hate crime (ie harming someone due to their race, religion sex, or gender) could cause traumatic grief.
+Traumatic grief may occur when you suddenly and violently lose a loved one.
+For example, losing someone in an accident or due to a hate crime (ie harming someone due to their gender, race, sex, or religion) could cause traumatic grief.

 Your emotions may be intense and magnified by the shock and trauma surrounding the incident.

-At TYHO, Therapists may use trauma-informed grief counselling to help you process your trauma and cope with your complicated emotions.
+At TYHO, Therapists may use trauma-informed grief and loss counselling to help you process your trauma and cope with your complicated emotions.

 3. Broken Heart